 It may seem as if Flexeril is no longer working, which may make it tempting to take more.
 If more is taken, it can trigger a wide range of side effects, not the least of which is the potential for overdose.

 A cyclobenzaprine overdose can come on suddenly and rapidly.
-The U.S. National Library of Medicine (NLM) explains that the most common side effects are tachycardia (irregular heart rate) and drowsiness.
-Additional Flexeril overdose side effects can include the following:
+The most common side effects are arrhythmia (irregular heart rate) and drowsiness.

 - Nausea and vomiting